ldhulipala/ldhulipala.github.io/hobbies.md

 * Blood Music
 * Being Mortal
 * The Rings of Saturn
-* How to Write a Thesis; interesting insights into how research was conducted before the internet, and the advice is still valuable.
-Best read when starting graduate school :-)
 * The Buried Giant

 Consider donating to the <a href="https://www.biologicaldiversity.org/">Center for Biological Diversity</a>